centrapay/centrapay-docs/legacy/src/api/auth.md

 "X-Api-Key" header or by providing a user access token in the "Authorization" header.

+Org [Accounts][Account] accessed with a user access token require the "X-Centrapay-Account" header to be provided.
+The "X-Centrapay-Account" header specifies the unique identifier of the Centrapay Org Account.

 {% reqspec nosummary %}
   GET '/api/account-memberships'
   example {